kamilsss655/vectatus/README.md

 * User has 3.7V LiPo battery, but wants to power 9V battery device
 * User has 18V power tool battery, but wants to charge the phone via USB C cable

-## Details
+## Parts used
-MCU used is:
+* MCU used is:
   * LGT8F328P
     - low cost Atmega clone with some improvements
     - the programable gain op-amp is especially appealing for this use case
+* N-channel MOSFET
+  * FQP30N06L
+    - fast, cheap, logic level MOSFET

 ## Wiki
 Please take a look at the [Wiki](https://github.com/kamilsss655/ESPRI/wiki) section.